tekknolagi/isdt/lecture-notes/3-bld.md

 [^multi-lang]: Possibly even written in multiple programming languages!

-Every time you run `g++ *.cpp`, the compiler
+Every time you run `g++ *.cpp`, the compiler reads every single file anew and runs hundreds of compilation steps to transform those files from text into machine code ("compiled").
+All of the machine code files ("object files") are then woven together ("linked").
+Most compilers were not designed with compilation speed in mind and your program is probably monotonically growing in size and complexity, which means that over time your compilation command will take longer and longer.
 Fortunately for us, most programming environments, including C and C++, have a notion of *split compilation*.

+Since the C++ compiler already does this two-step compile/link tango internally, it also provides a way for you, the programmer, to run each step manually.
+You can run, for example, `gcc -c *.cpp && gcc *.o`.
+This isn't very helpful on its own: you still will compile and link *everything*, even if only one file changes.
+But what if you only recompiled the files that changed?
+You would still have to link, but that's a massive improvement: `gcc -c mychangedfile.cpp && gcc *.o`.
+Manually tracking what files have changed is tricky, so build systems do this for you.

+In short: only re-build what changed.

+# Lecture 2

 <!--
 ## Lecture 2